 The Scope of the Crisis

-By all accounts, the country is facing the largest drug epidemic in its history.
+By all accounts, the country is facing the largest drug epidemic in its history – the opioid crisis.
 In 2017, fatal drug overdoses reached record levels, surpassing 72,000.
 The rise is largely attributable to the proliferation of opioid painkillers beginning in the early 2000’s.
 As these drugs flooded communities around the nation, thousands became hooked.

 By the time Congress reacted, it was too late.
 Efforts were put into place to reduce the amount of prescription painkillers circulating in the marketplace, but black market dealers stepped in to fill the massive demand with cheap heroin and highly potent fentanyl produced in China and Mexico.